1. Do you plan to reduce public administration?

 5. How and in what way should the fast credit business in Latvia be restricted?

-7. What are three measures you would take to significantly improve the revenue side of the state budget?
+6. What are the three measures in the economy that could significantly improve the revenue side of the state budget?

-10. Which political forces do you consider as potential allies, and which are the ones with which you would refuse to cooperate?
+9. Which political forces do you consider as potential allies, and which would you refuse to work with?

 The Progressives are ready to cooperate with all political forces that can agree on the implementation of the political agenda points, if these political forces are free from the influence of dirty money, do not participate in state theft and are not involved with unfriendly attempts by foreign powers to influence Latvia.